Note

 Supported connectors

-You can use the Copy Job to move your data across cloud data stores or from on-premises data stores behind a firewall or within a virtual network via a gateway.
-The Copy job supports the following data stores as both source and destination:
+With Copy job, you can move your data between cloud data stores or from on-premises sources that are behind a firewall or inside a virtual network using a gateway.
+Copy job supports the following data stores as sources or destinations:

 ---|---|---|---|---|---|---|---|---|